Postpartum Exercise & Fitness

 I’ll tell you what NOT to do: do not decide you’re feeling good enough to embark on a vigorous ab-focused workout only a few weeks after your second C-section, because you might throw out your back so thoroughly during a toddler diaper change (while your newborn is strapped to your chest) that you have to weepingly call your husband at work to come home and help because OH MY GOD YOU ARE DYING.

-A much more intelligent and knowledgeable lady than myself, Kathleen Donahoe, wrote an article for my fitness website a while back on this very subject.
-In short, she suggests sticking with exercises where you avoid twisting (because your poor stretched-out ab muscles can separate down the center, a condition known as diastasis recti), and mixing in some getting-your-strength-back moves like lunges, squats, and pushups.
+A much more intelligent and knowledgeable lady than myself, fitness guru Kathleen Donahoe, suggests sticking with exercises where you avoid twisting (because your poor stretched-out ab muscles can separate down the center, a condition known as diastasis recti), and mixing in some getting-your-strength-back moves like lunges, squats, and pushups.
 A specialized class like postpartum Pilates is a nice option, although not always feasible for everyone.

 And on that note, any totally essential things a new mom should have around the house to help with nutrition and exercise?